TrellixVulnTeam/swahilipython_SCMU/Doc/howto/functional.rst

 a functional program is correct.

 For a long time researchers have been interested in finding ways to mathematically prove programs correct.
-This is different from testing a program on numerous inputs and concluding that its output is usually correct, or reading a program's source code and concluding that the code looks right; the goal is instead a rigorous proof that a program produces the right result for all
+This is different kutoka testing a program on numerous inputs and concluding that its output is usually correct, or reading a program's source code and concluding that the code looks right; the goal is instead a rigorous proof that a program produces the right result for all